wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ## Troubleshooting Your Wavefront Instance with Internal Metrics

-A small set of internal metrics can help you uncover some problems we encounter frequently.
+A small set of internal metrics can help you uncover problems that can lead to system slowdown.
 This section gives some guidance for troubleshooting - the exact steps depend on how you're using Wavefront and on the characteristics of your environment.
-The following internal metrics were added to Wavefront in the 2017.52 release and are especially useful for finding potential problems.
+The following internal metrics were added to Wavefront in the 2017.52 release based on suggestions from our customer support engineers.

 * `~query.requests`
 * `~metric.new_host_ids`